 We determine Director compensation on a fiscal year basis.
 For fiscal 2021, we determined to make no changes to the Director compensation program that was in effect for fiscal 2020.
-The non-employee Director fee schedule for fiscal 2021 was as follows: an annual fee of \$50,000; an annual fee for chairing the Audit Committee of \$12,500; an annual fee for chairing a Committee other than the Audit Committee of \$7,500; an annual fee for the Chairman of the Board of \$12,500; a \$5,000 fee for each Board meeting attended; a \$3,000 fee for each Audit, Compensation or Nominating and Corporate Governance Committee meeting; and a \$1,500 fee for participating in a telephonic Audit, Compensation, each non-employee Director receives 1,000 fully vested stock-settled stock appreciation rights at an exercise price equal to the closing price of the Company's Common Stock on the grant date.
+The non-employee Director fee schedule for fiscal 2021 was as follows: an annual fee of \$50,000; an annual fee for chairing the Audit Committee of \$12,500; an annual fee for chairing a Committee other than the Audit Committee of \$7,500; an annual fee for the Chairman of the Board of \$12,500; a \$5,000 fee for each Board meeting attended; a \$3,000 fee for each Audit, Compensation or Nominating and Corporate Governance Committee meeting attended; a \$2,500 fee for participating in a telephonic Board meeting; and a \$1,500 fee for participating in a telephonic Audit, Compensation or Nominating and Corporate Governance Committee meeting.
+As part of the annual compensation, each non-employee Director receives 1,000 fully vested stock-settled stock appreciation rights at an exercise price equal to the closing price of the Company's Common Stock on the grant date.
 In addition, each non-employee Director receives shares of unrestricted Common Stock having a value (based on the closing price of the Company's Common Stock on the grant date) equal to \$80,000.
 Those Directors who satisfy the minimum share ownership requirement under the Company's Director Stock Ownership Policy may elect to receive a cash payment of \$80,000 in lieu of the shares of unrestricted Common Stock.